 General Acknowledgement: In signing this Agreement, the Parent/Guardian indicates his/her/their desire to enroll his/her/their student in Trinity for the current academic year upon successful completion of the student's then current grade, and he/she/they agree to pay the annual tuition and fees incurred and abide by all the terms of this Agreement.
-Parent/Guardian also understands that his/her/their student is not enrolled at Trinity and no position is being held for the student will not be permitted to begin classes until all requirements for transcripts, previous school records, test results, health records, emergency medical treatment authorization and any other records required by Trinity are provided to Trinity.
+Parent/Guardian also understands that his/her/their student is not enrolled at Trinity and no position is being held for the student until this Agreement is signed and the student's registration fees have been paid and that the student will not be permitted to begin classes until all requirements for transcripts, previous school records, test results, health records, emergency medical treatment authorization and any other records required by Trinity are provided to Trinity.
 Parent/Guardian further agrees to promptly pick up student(s) when school ends.
 Failure to do so will result in student(s) being enrolled in Trinity's extended care program for an additional fee.